A Generative Diffusion Model to Solve Inverse Problems for Robust in-NICU Neonatal MRI: Methods

 \subsection{Neonatal Dataset}

-In collaboration with Aspect Imaging and Shaare Zedek Medical Center under IRB approval and informed consent, we gathered a dataset acquired with the 1T Embrace system from 128 neonatal subjects.
+In collaboration with Aspect Imaging and Sha'are Zedek Medical Center under IRB approval and informed consent/assent, we gathered a dataset acquired with the in-NICU, 1 Tesla Embrace system from 128 neonatal subjects.
 Each subject was scanned with axial, coronal, and sagittal $T_2$ Fast Spin Echo (FSE) and axial $T_1$ Spin Echo (SE) sequences.
-We randomly split this dataset into 108 subjects for training and validation and 20 subjects for testing, resulting in $8659$ FSE and $3224$ SE training slices.
+We randomly split this dataset into 108 subjects for training and validation and 20 subjects for testing, resulting in $8659$ ($440$) FSE and $3224$ ($210$) SE training (testing) slices.
 To simplify training, we re-sized, in k-space, all training slices to $200 \times 200$ matrix size.
-Standard main field and transmit field inhomogeneity correction available on the Embrace System were not applied to our training dataset.
+Field inhomogeneity correction available on the Embrace System was not applied to our dataset.